cunicu/gont/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/stv0g/gont)
 [![Go Reference](https://pkg.go.dev/badge/github.com/stv0g/gont.svg)](https://pkg.go.dev/github.com/stv0g/gont)

-Gont is a package to create realistic virtual network, running real kernel, switch and application code, on a single machine (VM, cloud or native).
+Gont is a Go package to support the development networked and distributed applications.

+It can construct a virtual network using Linux network spaces, to simulate switches, routers, NAT and endpoints, on a single machine (VM, cloud or native).
+In addition, it supports developers with tooling for tracing and debugger tooling for investigating distributed applications.

 Gont is heavily inspired by [Mininet](https://mininet.org).
-It allows the user to build virtual network topologies using Go code.
+It allows the user to build virtual network topologies defined Go code.
 Under the hood the network is then constructed using Linux virtual bridges and network namespaces.

+Gont runs on all moderatly recent Linux versions and requires `NET_ADMIN` capabilities (or root access).

+Using Gont, developers can test complex distributed peer-to-peer and federated applications like routing daemons or social networks and messaging.
+Integration tests can be automated and executed in CI environments like GitHub actions (which are in fact used to test Gont itself).

 ## Getting started